Gambling Advertising Regulation in Malta

 The country overhauled its gambling laws with the passage of the new Gaming Act (L.N.
 242 of 2018) in August 2018.

-It broadened MGA’s regulatory scope and consolidated the regulation of all gambling activities under a singular piece of legislation.
+It broadened MGA’s regulatory scope and consolidated the regulation of all gambling activities under a single piece of legislation.
 Remote gambling businesses looking to operate in and from Malta can apply for several types of permits:

 1Class 1